Olympic Order: Recipients with missing data

 Following is the list of recipients of Olympic Order with some missing data like year of award, country and colour of award.

 Trivia

-Nadia Comăneci became one of the youngest recipients of the Olympic Order in 1984 when she was only 23 years old at the time of her award.
-She is also one of the two only athletes to be awarded the Olympic Order twice (1984, 2004), the other one being the Brazilian Carlos Arthur Nuzman.
+Elena Mukhina became the youngest recipient of the Olympic Order in 1982 when she was 22 years old at the time of her award.
+She was also the only member of the Olympic Order who never competed at the Olympics.

+Carlos Arthur Nuzman and Nadia Comaneci are the two only athletes to be awarded the Olympic Order twice.